bentoml/BentoML/docs/source/guides/building_bentos.rst

      dependencies:
         - "scikit-learn==1.2.0"
         - numpy

-If some of the dependencies are from different conda channels, the Bento file can also handle that with
+        - nltk
+     channels:
+        - "conda-forge"

+Here, we need the conda-forge repository to install numpy with conda.
+The ``channels`` field let's us specify that to the BentoML service.

+In a preexisting environment, running ``conda export`` will generate an ``environment.yml`` file to be included in the ``environment_yml`` field.

 .. code:: yaml

    conda:
-     channels:
-        - "conda-forge"
-        - bioconda
-        - r
+     environment_yml: "environment.yml"

 Docker Options
 --------------

 BentoML makes it easy to deploy a Bento to a Docker container.

-Here's a basic Docker option key.
+Here's a basic Docker options configuration.

 .. code:: yaml